msvoelker/dplpmtud/TESTS.md

 **local interface MTU**
 MTU of the local interface that is used to send the probes.

+**remote interface MTU**
+MTU of remote peers interface that is used to receive the probes.

 **PMTU**
 The actual path MTU